List of revived languages: Cornish

 Cornish was once spoken in the county of Cornwall until it became extinct as a spoken language in the late 18th century.
 The language had been in decline since the 14th century and by the time of the death of the last fluent speakers, was only spoken in the western fringes of the county.
 Dolly Pentreath (d.
 1777) is believed to have been the last speaker of the language.
 Literature from the Medieval and Tudor periods, and fragments, including grammars, from the 17th, 18th and 19th centuries survived, which enabled Cornish to be reconstructed by a small group of Celtic enthusiasts in the 20th century as part of the Celtic Revival.
 These Cornish language revivalists borrowed heavily from Welsh and Breton in order to aid in the creation of the modern Cornish language.
 The reconstruction of the language was known for disputes over orthography during the late 20th century, until a Standard Written Form was agreed upon in 2008.
 The number of Cornish speakers is difficult to estimate, but it is believed that some 500 individuals have a degree of fluency in the language.
 The language is now taught in some schools in Cornwall.
 In 2010, UNESCO reclassified the language from "extinct" to "critically endangered".

+Dalmatian

+Revival of the Dalmatian language began in the 1990s, following Croatia's independence from Yugoslavia, and was initiated by members of Dalmation Action.
+Interest in the language rose after a series of articles were published by journalist and Dalmatian Action member Srećko Lorger.

+Revival has intensified in recent years, as dictionaries and original sources have become widely available online and in print.
+It is estimated that there are around 50 speakers with some level of fluency, as well as a few hundred people with basic knowledge of the language.
+There have also been attempts to publish books in the language, including short stories and poetry.
+The revival is primarily focused on descendants of the language's original speakers, who are known today as Dalmatian Italians, but there is also interest among people unrelated to the original speakers in other parts of the world.

+Dalmatian language revival was started and is led mostly by enthusiasts, while academic communities and institutions have shown little interest in its revitalization.
+As a result, the language has often been overlooked by the media and researchers.